Thea Andrews: Entertainment Tonight

-On June 30, 2007, Thea and Jay Wolf were married at the Ojai Valley Inn in Ojai, California.
-They have a son, Jack Aaron, born in April 2008.

 TNT/After ET

-On January 23, 2010, Andrews became co-host for the "16th Annual Screen Actors Guild Awards" Red Carpet Show for TNT with People deputy managing editor Peter Castro..
+On January 23, 2010, Andrews became co-host for the "16th Annual Screen Actors Guild Awards" Red Carpet Show for TNT with People deputy managing editor Peter Castro.
 She was the host of the first season of Top Chef Canada, which premiered on April 11, 2011.
 She stepped down as host for the second season because she was nine months pregnant during taping and was replaced by actress Lisa Ray.
-However, she appeared as a judge on the second season in the third episode, when the chefs were challenged to create dishes for a baby shower in honor of her and fellow judge Shereen Arazm.

 CMT's Next Superstar

-Andrews is the host of CMT's Next Superstar, a reality competition series specializing in country music, which is produced by Nigel Lythgoe.
+Andrews was the host of CMT's Next Superstar, a reality competition series specializing in country music, which is produced by Nigel Lythgoe.

-Hosting problems

-Andrews hosted Top Chef Canada on a season where the contestants had to cook up horse meat dishes.
-This led to Facebook protests from various animal rights groups.
+Top Chef Canada

+Andrews was named as the host of Top Chef Canada in 2010.